 ALT tags are also good for SEO.

 Search engines can’t interpret images.
 They need an ALT text to tell them what the image is about.
-This, in turn, helps search engines get a better idea when to feature your website in the search results.
+This, in turn, helps search engines get a better idea of when to feature your website in the search results.

 Did you know most users stay less than 15 seconds on a site?